 What others are saying

 Daniel was the perfect speaker for our fundraising luncheon.
 His presentation was patriotic, uplifting, heart touching: an incredible celebration of the resiliency of those in recovery.
-His surprise ending deserved the standing ovation he received. ~Drug Education Council, Mobile, AL
+His surprise ending deserved the standing ovation he received. ~Drug Ed.
+Council, Mobile, AL

 I was so moved by his rehearsal - in ways I can't describe.
 I've worked with plenty of singers before, but Daniel is by far the most compassionate, the most down home.
 He's a good hearted and funny guy, and a major talent.
 He has an amazing gift to give to the world. ~Tom Scott, Conductor, Composer Musician